-This is the area that governs the energy in this aspect.
+This is the area that governs the energy in this life aspect.

 Placing it in a section of the house where the water star 4 is located can bring about romance luck for residents.

-This matches up pretty well with the orchid as the east is associated with family, which is an aspect that the orchid will enhance.
+This matches up pretty well with the orchid as the east is associated with family, which is an aspect that this flower will enhance.

 Because of this, it is often recommended by feng shui masters to place orchids on the dining table if the dining area is in the east.